Suineg-Darhnoel/Learning/Cpp/note.md

 __Explanation__: *gg* goes to the top of the file, *=* is a command to fix the indentation and *G* tells it to perform the operation to the end of the file.

+## 7.4a - Returning values by value, reference, and address

+### RETURN by VALUE
+When to use return by value:

+- When returning values that were declared inside the function
+- When returning function arguments that were passed by value

+When not to use return by value:

+- When returning a built-in array or pointer (use return by address)
+- When returning a large struct or class (use return by reference)

+### RETURN by ADDRESS
+When to use return by values:

+- When returning dynamically allocated memory and you can't use a type that handles allocations for you
+- When returning function arguments that were passed by address

+When not to use return by address:

+- When returning variables that were declared inside the function or parameters that were passed by value (use return by value)
+- When returning a large struct or class that was passed by reference (use return by reference)

+### RETURN by REFERENCE
+When to use return by reference:

+- When returning a reference parameter
+- When returning an element from an array that was passed into the function
+- When returning a large struct or class that will not be destroyed at the end of the function (e.g one that was passed in)

+When not to use return by reference:

+- When returning variables that were declared inside the function or parameters that were passed by value (use return by value)
+- When returning a built-in array or pointer value (use return by address)